Chapter 9 Hypothesis Testing

 [1] 0.002118205

-This alpha area (or p-value) is close to zero, meaning that there is little chance that the null hypothesis is true.
-Check out Figure 9.2 as an illustration of how unlikely it is to get a sample mean of 54.8 (thin solid line) from a population in which \(\mu=59.2\), (thick solid line) based on our sample statistics.
+This alpha area (or p-value) is close to zero, reinforcing the conclusion that we can confidently reject the null hypothesis.
+Check out Figure 9.2 as an illustration of how unlikely it is to get a sample mean of 54.8 (thick solid line) from a population in which \(\mu=59.2\), (thin solid line) based on our sample statistics.
 Remember, the area to the left of the critical value (dashed line) is the critical region, equal to .05 of the area under the curve, and the sample mean is far to the left of this point.

-One useful way to think about this p-value is that if we took 1000 samples of 100 workers from a population in which \(\mu=59.2\) and calculated the mean hours of sick leave taken for each sample, only two samples would give you a result equal to or less than 54.8 simply due to sampling error.
+One useful way to think about this p-value (and others like it) is that if we took 1000 samples of 100 workers from a population in which \(\mu=59.2\), and calculated the mean hours of sick leave taken for each sample, only two samples would give you a result equal to or less than 54.8 simply due to sampling error.
 In other words, there is a 2/1000 chance that the sample mean was the result of random variation instead of representing a real difference from the hypothesized value.

 Note that we were explicitly testing a one-tailed hypothesis in the example above.
-We were saying that we expect a reduction in the number of sick days due to the new policy.
+We were saying that we expect a decrease in the number of sick days used, due to the new policy.
 But suppose someone wanted to argue that there was a loophole in the new policy that might make it easier for people to take sick days.
 These sorts of unintended consequences almost always occur with new policies.
-Given that it could go either way (\(\mu\) could be higher or lower than 59.2), we might want to test a two-tailed hypothesis, that the new policy could create a difference in sick day use–maybe positive, maybe negative.
+Given that it could go either way (\(\mu\) could be higher or lower than 59.2), the county data analyst who is evaluating this policy might decide to test a two-tailed hypothesis: that the new policy could create a difference in sick day use, and that difference could be positive, or it could be negative.

 \(H_{1}:\mu \ne 59.2\)

 The process for testing two-tailed hypotheses is exactly the same, except that we use a larger critical value because even though the \(\alpha\) area is the same (.05), we must now split it between two tails of the distribution.
 Again, this is because we are not sure if the policy will increase or decrease sick leave.
-When the alternative hypothesis does not specify a direction, we use the two-tailed test.
+When the alternative hypothesis does not specify a direction, the two-tailed test is most appropriate.

 #Z-score for .025 area at one tail of the distribution